Voyage (ABBA album)

 Voyage is the ninth and final studio album by the Swedish pop group ABBA, released on 5 November 2021.
 With ten songs written by Benny Andersson and Björn Ulvaeus, it is the group's first album of new material in forty years, following The Visitors (1981).
 The album was supported by the dual single release of "I Still Have Faith in You" and "Don't Shut Me Down", released alongside the album announcement on 2 September 2021.
 "Just a Notion" was issued as the third single on 22 October 2021, followed by the fourth single "Little Things" on 3 December.
 A digital concert residency in support of the album, ABBA Voyage, opened in London on 27 May 2022.

-Voyage debuted atop the charts of Australia, Austria, Belgium, the Czech Republic, Denmark, Finland, France, Germany, Iceland, Ireland, the Netherlands, New Zealand, Norway, Sweden, Switzerland and the UK.
+Voyage debuted atop the charts of Australia, Austria, Belgium, the Czech Republic, Denmark, Finland, France, Germany, Iceland, Ireland, the Netherlands, New Zealand, Norway, Sweden, Switzerland and England.
 It also became the group's highest-charting studio album ever in Canada and the United States (as well as their first top ten album in the latter country), debuting at number two on the charts in both countries.
 The album was nominated for Album of the Year and Best Pop Vocal Album at the 2023 Grammy Awards, in addition to nominations for "I Still Have Faith in You" and "Don't Shut Me Down", the former for Record of the Year at the 2022 Grammy Awards (the first Grammy nomination for the group), and the latter for Record of the Year and Best Pop Duo/Group Performance at the 2023 Grammy Awards.
 The album has sold over 2.5 million copies worldwide.